synle/sqlui-native/README.md

 Tested for Azure CosmosDB (with Core SQL).

-#### Setting up connection string
+#### How to get connection string for CosmosDB with Core SQL API?

 Here's how to set up the connection.
 Open your resource, and click on `Keys`.
 Then copy and use either `PRIMARY CONNECTION STRING` or `SECONDARY CONNECTION STRING`

 ![image](https://user-images.githubusercontent.com/3792401/168092880-28d066ad-725f-429a-8ebf-92bb7f4f6d68.png)
 ![image](https://user-images.githubusercontent.com/3792401/168093067-fe0aa98c-297c-4f11-a16e-8c60797de800.png)

+##### Sample CosmosDB with Core SQL API Connection String

-Sample connection will look like this
+It will look something like this.

 ```
 cosmosdb://<your_primary_connection_string>